thmarg/LampeTorche/README.md

 # LampeTorche
 ===========

-#### The goal of this Android application is to provide a simple flashlight for Android devices and no more.
+#### The goal of this Android application is to provide a simple flashlight for Android devices.
 <ul>

   <li>If the device has a camera with a flash you can use it as a flashlight .
 Simply push the toggle button "Flash off".